Nineteen Eighty-Four (1984 film): Home media

-International Video Entertainment paid $2 million for North American home video rights, the fifth biggest deal ever at the time.
-Their VHS release came out in 1985.
-Polygram Video later released the film on VHS in the mid-1990s.
-In 2003, MGM Home Entertainment released the film on DVD in North America and in the UK a year later, the American DVD only contains Muldowney's score while the UK DVD contains the mix of his and Eurythmics' soundtrack.
-TGG Direct re-released the movie on DVD in 2013 as a double feature with Megaville.
-The film has been released on Blu-ray twice, first by Twilight Time in 2015 as a limited 3,000 copy run and by The Criterion Collection in 2019.
+International Video Entertainment paid US$2 million for North American home video rights, the fifth-biggest deal ever at the time.
+Their initial VHS & Betamax releases came out in 1985, with a later release in 1989.
+Avid Home Entertainment released it on VHS in 1990 and again in 1994.
+In between the Avid releases, GoodTimes Home Video released a VHS in LP mode in 1992.
+After acquiring ITC Entertainment Group, PolyGram Video released their VHS in conjunction with Sundance Channel in 1996.

+In 2003 MGM Home Entertainment released it on DVD in North America and in the UK a year later; the American DVD only contains Muldowney's score while the UK DVD contains the mix of his and Eurythmics' soundtrack.
+TGG Direct re-released it on DVD in 2013 as a double feature with Megaville.
+It has been released on Blu-ray twice, first by Twilight Time in 2015 as a limited 3,000-copy run and by The Criterion Collection in 2019.
 Both of these editions contain both the original theatrical Eurythmics score and the alternate Muldowney score.